 - Presents the latest techniques used in the characterization of nanomaterials

 - Covers environmental applications including the remediation of pollutants in wastewater and water purification and disinfection

-- Examines sources, fate, transport, and ecotoxicology of nanomaterials in the environment
+- Examines the sources, fate, transport, and ecotoxicology of nanomaterials in the environment.

 Aimed at researchers and industry professionals, this work will be of interest to chemical, environmental, and materials engineers concerned with the application of advanced materials for environmental and water remediation.

 Mohamed Abou El-Fetouh Barakat is a Professor of Environmental Sciences at both King Abdulaziz University (KAU)- Saudi Arabia, and Central Metallurgical R&D Institute (CMRDI)- Egypt.
 He is highly qualified in the fields of industrial waste management and pollution control as well as catalysis and nanotechnology.
 His experience includes academic research works in Japan, Germany, the United States and Saudi Arabia, as well as initiating and leading industrial research projects in Egypt jointly with the United States.